From 20th Century Fox

 The film, of course, was not without its dissenting votes... although none are mine.
 It's been said that its sumptuous settings are in contradiction with a story dealing in part with the irrelevance of materialism (I saw it as a needed contradiction).
 Also bandied about was Larry's failure to display a single selfless act (they likely forgot he wanted to marry Sophie).
 Some, of course, probably found it too preachy.

-I suspect Zanuck will be more remembered for 1962s war epic, The Longest Day, but if he was hot on it being this one, it's not at all a bad choice.
-No one's career suffered because he or she worked on this one.
+I suspect Zanuck will be more remembered for 1962s war epic, The Longest Day, but for years this was his favorite film made under his regime.
+No one's career was harmed because he or she worked on The Razor's Edge.